-OPEN TO: 9, 10, 11, 12 One Semester Course PREREQUISITE: "C" grade in Visual Communications 1 Must have access to a digital camera
+OPEN TO: 9, 10, 11, 12 One Semester Course PREREQUISITE: "C" grade in Visual Communications 1

+Access to digital camera is recommended

-This course provides an opportunity for students to expand on the basic skills learned in Vis Com I. Students will be provided with more in-depth learning experiences in digital art forms and multimedia communication, digital photography, multi-color screen printing, digital video, and leadership opportunities.
+This course provides an opportunity for students to expand on the basic skills learned in Vis Com I. Stu dents will be provided with more in-depth learning experiences in digital art forms and multimedia communication, graphic design, digital photography, multi-color screen printing, digital audio/video, and leadership opportunities.
 Students will gain experience with Photoshop, Illustrator, Final Cut Pro, and Garageband software.
 Students may also be introduced to the basics of web design.
 A portfolio will be developed.
-Students must have access to a digital camera.
 Individual student material costs may be applicable to this course.